DevExpress-Examples/approvals-test/README.md

 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
 # approvals-test

 test repo for pr approvals test

-gantt is a boolean value. - for tests asdf new test

 Check some new changes

-gantt is a boolean value and something else

 <!-- feedback -->
 ## Does this example address your development requirements/objectives?